authors to locate, create and manage associations and links among parts of

 links result despite their best efforts to find and create them.

 authors to create content suitable for multiple audiences.
-In a multimedia world, content must

 be delivered in slightly different form to each segment of the total